Katharine Hepburn: Personal life

+Beliefs

+In 1991, Hepburn told Ladies' Home Journal, "I'm an atheist, and that's it.
+I believe there's nothing we can know except that we should be kind to each other and do what we can for each other."
+Hepburn aligned herself with liberalism and humanistic values.

 Public image and character

 Hepburn was known for being fiercely private, and would not give interviews or talk to fans for much of her career.
-She distanced herself from the celebrity lifestyle, uninterested in a social scene she saw as tedious and superficial, and she wore casual clothes that went strongly against convention in an era of glamour.
-She rarely appeared in public, even avoiding restaurants, and once wrestled a camera out of a photographer's hand when he took a picture without asking.
-Despite her zeal for privacy, she enjoyed her fame, and later confessed that she would not have liked the press to ignore her completely.
-The protective attitude toward her private life thawed as she aged; beginning with a two-hour-long interview on The Dick Cavett Show in 1973, Hepburn became more open with the public.
+She distanced herself from the celebrity life and was not interested in a social scene she saw as tedious and superficial.
+She wore casual clothes that went strongly against convention in an era of glamour.
+She rarely appeared in public, usually avoided restaurants and once wrestled a camera out of a photographer's hand when he took her picture without asking.
+Despite her zeal for privacy, she enjoyed her fame and later confessed that she would not have liked the press to ignore her.
+The protective attitude toward her private life diminished as she aged; beginning with a two-hour-long interview on The Dick Cavett Show in 1973, Hepburn became much more open with the public.

-Hepburn's relentless energy and enthusiasm for life are often cited in biographies, while a headstrong independence became key to her celebrity status.
-This self-assuredness meant she could be controlling and difficult; her friend Garson Kanin likened her to a schoolmistress, and she was famously blunt and outspoken.
+Hepburn's relentless energy and enthusiasm for life are often cited in biographies and her headstrong independence became key to her celebrity status.
+This self-assurance came with a tendency to be controlling and difficult; her friend Garson Kanin likened her to a schoolmistress and she was famously blunt and outspoken.
 Katharine Houghton commented that her aunt could be "maddeningly self-righteous and bossy".
 Hepburn confessed to being, especially early in life, "a me me me person".
 She saw herself as having a happy nature, reasoning "I like life and I've been so lucky, why shouldn't I be happy?"
-A. Scott Berg knew Hepburn well in her later years, and said that while she was demanding, she retained a sense of humility and humanity.
+A. Scott Berg knew Hepburn well in her later years and said that while she was demanding, she retained a sense of humility and humanity.